gilmoreorless/devtools-ideas/NOTES.md

 ## Keyframes

 * Add in a callback system for `setStop` rather than directly manipulating the element
+* When selecting a position in the timeline, show the computed value of all referenced properties at that time
 * Show an indicative canvas or SVG element in the background of the timeline row of each property, to illustrate the change of value over time including easing
     * Length values (dimensions, text-indent, etc.): A simple area chart - although `calc()` may throw a spanner in the works
     * Colours/Opacity: Gradients